The Corporate Tax Planning Law Review: Canada

 While Canada does not have a special IP regime, tax incentives in the form of tax credits or write-offs may be available for development of IP in Canada.

 iv Capitalisation requirements and funding structure considerations

-Canada restricts the deduction of interest on debt held by 'specified non-residents' (i.e., non-resident shareholders, or non-resident persons who do not deal at arm's length with shareholders who, alone or together with non-arm's-length persons, own shares representing at least 25 per cent of the votes or value of the corporation).
-In general terms, interest on debt held by specified non-residents will not be deductible to the extent that the debt11 exceeds 1.5 times the relevant 'equity factors.'
+Canada restricts the deduction of interest paid to 'specified non-residents' (i.e., non-resident shareholders, or non-resident persons who do not deal at arm's length with shareholders who, alone or together with non-arm's-length persons, own shares representing at least 25 per cent of the votes or value of the corporation).
+In general terms, interest paid to specified non-residents will not be deductible to the extent that such specified non-residents hold debt of the payer11 exceeding 1.5 times the relevant 'equity factors'.

 In recent years, Canada has extended the thin capitalisation rules, with modifications, to debt of partnerships, trusts and branches of non-resident corporations.

 Any interest that is not deductible because of these rules will generally be treated as a dividend paid to the specified non-resident for withholding tax purposes.

 Back-to-back (B2B) loan rules target circumstances in which an intermediary that deals at arm's length with a Canadian borrower is funded (or given security interests in respect of property to support the loan) by a non-resident (ultimate funder) with whom the borrower does not deal at arm's length.
 These rules are intended to prevent arrangements that are perceived as circumventing the thin capitalisation and withholding tax rules.
 Where the B2B loan rules apply, their general effect is to treat the loan, for withholding tax and thin capitalisation purposes, as if it were made directly to the borrower by the ultimate funder.